KiaraTesen/VA_InverseOptimizationProblem/AdditionalInformation/CreatingVM.md

     ```
     vagrant up
     ```
-    * This command will take the "vagrant-file" to raise the VM.
+    * This command will take the "vagrant-file" to create the VM.

+NOTE: The hypervisor service must be enabled from the computer's bios, depending on the equipment configuration.